"

 The average adult should eat no more than one teaspoon of salt (that’s 2,300 milligrams of sodium) a day.
 But people over 40, those with high blood pressure, and African-American adults should limit themselves to less than two-thirds a teaspoon (1,500 mg of sodium) a day.
 Think you’re doing okay because you don’t add extra salt to foods?
 Even if you rarely use the saltshaker, you’re likely going over your limits on sodium.
 This is because sodium is hiding in nearly every processed food on the shelf, even if it doesn’t taste salty.

 Some amount of sodium is needed for good health, so don’t eliminate it altogether.
 Sodium plays an important role in nerve transmission, muscle contraction and relaxation, and fluid balance within your cells.
-If you have high blood pressure or aren’t sure how much sodium you should be eating, talk with your physician.
+If you have high blood pressure or aren’t sure how much sodium you should be eating, talk with weights lifting and working on her biceps in a gymyour physician.

 You know salty foods like pretzels, popcorn, and potato chips are chock full of sodium, but you may be surprised to know the following foods are as well.